 Chipset: Z390 | Memory: (4) DIMM, 64GB, DDR4-4266 | PCIe slots: x16, x16 (x8), x16 (x4), (3) x1 | Video ports: HDMI | USB ports: (10) rear IO, (7) internal | Storage: (3) M.2, (6) SATA | Network: Ethernet, 1733Mbps 802.11ac | Lighting: Heatsink and DIMM slots RGB, (2) RGBW headers

-Gigabyte isn’t as flashy as the other top tier motherboard makers, but it has managed to accumulate plenty of recommendations of late.
-Combined with a consistently lower cost, that makes Gigabyte's Z390 Aorus Ultra a bit of a winner.
-We've liked the Aorus branded motherboards starting with Skylake in 2016, and its Ryzen boards have been excellent all-around picks, but this is the best we've tested.
+Gigabyte isn't as flashy as the other top tier motherboard makers, but it has managed to accumulate plenty of recommendations of late.
+Combined with a consistently lower cost, that makes Gigabyte's Z390 Aorus Ultra a winner.
+We've liked the Aorus branded motherboards starting with Skylake in 2016, and the company's Ryzen boards have been excellent all-around picks, but this is the best we've tested.

 The Gigabyte Z390 Aorus Ultra competes with the MSI Z390 Gaming Pro Carbon AC and the Asus ROG Maximus XI Hero (Wi-Fi), with a better price and features.
 It has triple M.2 slots, Intel Wi-Fi Wave2 and Ethernet, a full RGB treatment with multiple headers, and ALC1220 audio.
 You'd have climb to the top of the product stack to get the same from MSI and ASUS, both of whom offer more polish but also charge plenty for the privilege.
 This is great value.

-The only real downside for us is that this mobo is perhaps a bit too flashy, and may not suit more restrained gaming builds.
-It's a small criticism of an otherwise top board, but when you're using the Z390 as the base for all your other components, it's worth considering how they'll all look together.
+The only real downside for us is that this mobo is perhaps a bit too flashy and may not suit more restrained gaming builds.
+Thankfully, you can disable all the RGB bling within the BIOS if you want, but other elements may still clash.
+It's a small criticism of an otherwise top board, but when you're using the Z390 as the base for your other components, it's worth considering how they'll all look together.